nextcord/nextcord/docs/ext/slash/introduction.rst

 How To Make A Simple Interaction Command
 -----------------------------------------

-This right here is a simple ping Pong!
-Command made with Nextcords slash feature.
+This right here is a simple ping pong Command made with Nextcords slash feature.

 .. code-block:: python3